 As in CTC, all experiments should report results with transform dimensions not larger than 64.

-If transform dimensions larger than 64 are applied, experiment results using anchors (TM and BMS) with the same max transform dimensions, if applicable, should be reported.
+If transform dimensions larger than 64 are applied, experiment results using anchors (VTM and BMS) with the same max transform dimensions, if applicable, should be reported.

 Any encoder or decoder optimizations (e.g., SIMD or similar implementations, RD optimization changes) that are not in the test model shall be described, and individual experiment results on the optimizations shall be reported.